USDA-ARS-GBRU/itsxpress/README.rst

 Installation
 -------------

-0. Installation of the final iteration of ITSxpress version 1: (BBmap is no longer used in ITSxpress version 2):
+This is the installation of the final iteration of ITSxpress version 1: (BBmap is no longer used in ITSxpress version 2):

 	- This version should primarily be used for reproducability with other datasets, which used ITSxpress =<1.8.1
 	- The new version 2 is compatible with the newer versions of Qiime2